Digital Nomad Guides

 Mehmed Pasa Sokolovic Bridge in Bosnia

-If you are looking for the cheapest place to live in Europe then Bosnia and Herzegovina is definitely your best option – and very similar to Serbia in terms of living conditions.
+If you are looking for the cheapest place to live in Europe, then Bosnia and Herzegovina is definitely your best option – and very similar to Serbia in terms of living conditions.

-If you are looking for food, then try to cook yourself – grocery stores here sell low-priced foods.
-And just like with my recommendation above, Bosnia has some amazing pastries and street food, perfect for a snack or a quick breakfast.
+And just like with my recommendation above, Bosnia has some amazing pastries and street food, perfect for a snack or a quick breakfast at around $1 (pastry + yogurt).

 As far as safety goes, Bosnia and Herzegovina is very safe to live in (even if you are traveling solo), although recently there have been some protests in the country.
+Tourists are still safe though, generally, but make sure to do your due diligence before moving.

 Conclusion

 And if you have a slightly higher budget, then there are even more options – I’ve shared them all in my article about the countries where you can live on $750 per month.
+I believe that this amount will soon become the new minimum, as $500 is very tight even in the cheapest places in the world.

 Show More